 1. Carefully define your ideal lead

 Your product or service is the perfect solution for someone out there.
 The better you get to know who that person is, the better you can find it.

-If you know who your ideal customer is, you can focus all of your marketing efforts on finding them via direct marketing or lead providers.
+If you know who your ideal customer is, you can focus all of your marketing and sales efforts on finding them via direct marketing or lead providers.
 And the more qualified that lead is, the easier it’ll be to manage them to conversion.

 How to apply it:

 Start by looking at the data on your current customers.
 Which leads are the hardest to convert?
 Which leads convert more often?
 What do they all have in common?
 Figure out who has the biggest need for your solution.
 Then use the data to enrich their profile and engage them.

 Don’t let assumptions get in the way of defining your ideal lead.
 When defining your lead’s location, preferences wants, and needs, let your data do the talking.